limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 }
 ```

-Lets take a closer look on this function.
+Let's take a closer look at this function.
 To understand what's going on we
-need to understand what does the `LabelledGeneric` produce.
+need to understand what the `LabelledGeneric` produces.
 We can check it in
 REPL:

 ```Scala